JJNod88/PP1_html_css/README.md

         * Each page is divided into sections of equal size (unless it affected the look of the site, i.e the opening section for the background image).
 The height of each section is in mupltiples of 90px to maintain consistency throughout.
         * Headings and Images are specific to the sites purpose.
         * Each section has been designed to sell, provide information and direct the user to the product.
-        * For my background color I used rgba(0,44,0,.1);, which allows for content to be easily visible and also minimilistic whilst the green matches the theme of a football site.
-I have seperated sections using the standard white background color or Images for good contrast and simplicity.
     * Navigation
         * I have used lots of naviation in my site, to allow users to navigate the site with ease.
         * A visible header, with a position:sticky and Z-index of 999 means it is always accessible and visible.
 The title and three page navs link to all aspects of the site.